trungvose/jira-clone-angular/README.md

 There are many showcase/example Angular projects out there but most of them are way too simple.
 I like to think that this codebase contains enough complexity to offer valuable insights to Angular developers of all skill levels while still being _relatively_ easy to understand.

-## Technology
+## Tech stack

 ![Tech logos][stack]

-- Project setup with Angular CLI
+- Angular CLI
-- Use Akita state management
+- Akita state management
+- NestJS
+- UI modules:
   - TailwindCSS
   - Angular CDK drag and drop
   - ng-zorro UI component: `tooltip`, `dropdown`, `icon`
+- Netlify

 ## Features and Roadmap

+I built it as the side project so It usually took longer than expected.
+One day, my team and I did the fire fighting on PROD until 11PM.
+After taking shower, I continue with Angular Jira clone for another two hours...

+I set the tentative deadline to motivate myself to finish it on time.
+Otherwise, It will take forever to finish :)

 ### Phase 1 - Angular application and simple Nest API

+> June 13 - 27, 2020

 [x] Proven, scalable, and easy to understand project structure [x] Simple drag and drop kanban board